This site is entirely user-supported. See how you can help.

 Traditional County: Caernarfonshire

-The monument is of national importance for its potential to enhance our knowledge of Prehistoric settlement and defence.
-It retains significant archaeological potential, with a strong probability of the presence of associated archaeological features and deposits.
-The structures themselves may be expected to contain archaeological information concerning chronology and building techniques.
+The monument is of national importance for its potential to enhance our knowledge of later prehistoric settlement and defence.
+The site forms an important element within the wider later prehistoric context and within the surrounding landscape.
+It retains significant archaeological potential, with a strong probability of the presence of associated archaeological features and deposits relating to chronology, building techniques and functional detail.

 The scheduled area comprises the remains described and areas around them within which related evidence may be expected to survive.